OpenBikes/api.openbikes.co/README.md

 docker-compose run web ./scripts/add-cities.sh
 ```

-For those who want to use Docker but doesn't like to write virtualbox IP you can update `/etc/hosts/` by adding a new alias for __`docker-env`__ :
+For those who want to use Docker but don't like to type out VirtualBox IP you can update `/etc/hosts/` by adding a new alias for __`docker-env`__ :

 ```sh
 $ cat /etc/hosts